antonakv/tfe-vagrant/README.md

 ## Intro

-This manual is dedicated to install Terraform Enterprise with online installation type using Vagrant Tested on Mac OS X.
+This manual is dedicated to install Terraform Enterprise with online installation type using Vagrant.

+Tested on Mac OS X.

 ## Requirements